 Where can I see the phase of the era?

-The current phase of the era can be seen at the top right corner of the Polkadot-JS UI Staking Overview page or on the Overview page of the Staking Dashboard.
+The current phase of the era can be seen in the top right corner of the Polkadot Developer Interface on the Staking Async page: